Obtaining a Courant Computer Account

 Accounts for adjunct instructors are created at the request of either administrative staff or a faculty member.
 Account information, such as username and password, will be relayed to these users through the requester.
 These accounts will be valid for the duration of the user's affiliation with Courant.

 These accounts are created automatically when you first enter the program.
-Please see Michelle Shin in WWH 624 to pick up a printout with your username and password.
+An email with your username and password will be sent to your NYU home account.
+Your CIMS account will not be created until your nyu home email is activated.
+Please see Michelle Shin in WWH 624 if you have any questions.
 Unless arrangements are made to maintain an account as an alumnus, a PhD student account will be terminated one year after graduation or three months after leaving the program without obtaining a degree.

 These accounts are created automatically when you first enter the program.
-Please see Santiago Pizzini in WWH 325 to pick up a printout with your username and password.
+Your CIMS account will not be created until your NYU home email is activated.
+Please see Santiago Pizzini in WWH 325 if you have any questions.
 Unless arrangements are made to maintain an account as an alumnus, a PhD student account will be terminated one year after graduation or three months after leaving the program without obtaining a degree.

 While all CS, Math, and Data Science master's students are eligible for Courant accounts, our experience has been that a large percentage of students have not used their Courant accounts, so we stopped creating these accounts for all master's students upon their initial enrollment in the master's programs.
 Please note that CS students at Tandon (Computer Science & Engineering) are NOT eligible, but Math MS students enrolled through Tandon are, because much of their curriculum is taught at Courant's Washington Square location.
 To get a CIMS account, MS students need to authenticate using their NYU NetID and NYU Home passwords to fill out a simple form.
 Once you fill out the form, your status will need to be verified with your department.
 Please allow three business days.
 Once this is done, your account will be created and you will be notified via email to your NYU Home account regarding when and where you can pick up a printout with your Courant account information.
 Note: if you are an undergraduate or master's student at some other school within the university and are taking a Courant graduate course, please see the section on class accounts below.